 The railway business has undergone major changes in recent decades, as have we.
-The future is full of exciting challenges where we need to recognise the opportunities.
-We believe in a cleaner and safer future and we know that we can play a role in this with our actions.
+The future is full of exciting challenges in which we want to recognise our opportunities.
+We want to be a responsible and preferred railway partner, offering environmentally friendly, cost-effective and safe logistical and rolling stock-related services.

 Responsibility